-There was settlement here in the Roman period and local residents have discovered Roman pottery, coins, and several roman earthworks.
+There was a settlement here in the Roman period and local residents have discovered Roman pottery, coins, and several roman earthworks.

-On the south side of the B1454 as it runs through the village is Docking Hall, an early 17th century country house.
+On the south side of the B1454 as it runs through the village is Docking Hall, an early 17th-century country house.
 The house was built sometime around 1612 to a traditional E-plan design favoured during the Elizabethan period.
-The 17th century house was remodelled by Ewan Christian in the 1850s.
+The 17th-century house was remodelled by Ewan Christian in the 1850s.

 Within the grounds are a carved effigy and a font thought to have been brought here from Creake Abbey after the abbey was suppressed by Henry VIII.
 The original Saxon village of Docking was located where the parkland of Docking Hall now spreads.

 The village used to be known as Dry Docking, for good reason, as it had no water supply.
 It was only in the 1760s that a well was sunk to a depth of 230 feet that Docking residents had a reliable source of water, and then only if they paid a farthing for each bucket drawn from the well.
 The well continued in use until 1936 when at long last water pipes were laid, bringing fresh water from further away.

 Historians believe that there was a priory located in Docking in the 14th century but as yet no trace has been found of the monastic buildings.
 Docking Priory was a daughter house of Ivry in Normandy.
 It was considered an 'alien house' (i.e. owned by a foreign monastery) and was granted to Joan, Dowager Queen of England in 1415 when alien priories were suppressed.
 From 1440 it was granted to Eton College by Henry VI.